arvind-naidu/awesome-grunt-plugins/README.md

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as installing and using Grunt plugins.
 Once you're familiar with that process, check out these awesome plugins listed below as it will drastically improve your workflow.

 ### Overview
 As of now, this collection contains 5 plugins.
-This list is made available as a convinience for first-time users wanting to find out useful plugin to drastically improve their workflow.
+This list is made available as a convinience for first-time users wanting to find out useful plugins to drastically improve their workflow.

 A listing of each plugin and the current version included in this package is listed below.